David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 The only dependencies of “ChessPieceModelTraining” are [`numpy`](https://pypi.org/project/numpy/) and [`Pillow`](https://pypi.org/project/Pillow/), which are automatically installed during the installation procedure for "LobsterpincerSpectatorForWin" presented below.

-The installation procedure (for "LobsterpincerSpectatorForWin") below is tested to be fully functional for Windows 11.
+The installation procedure (for "LobsterpincerSpectatorForWin") below has been tested to be fully functional for Windows 11.

 First, install Python 3.10 from Microsoft Store.
 It is important NOT to install Python 3.11 instead as it is currently incompatible with [`onnxruntime`](https://pypi.org/project/onnxruntime/).

 Then make sure your `pip` is up to date by running the following command in Windows PowerShell:

 ```
 pip install --upgrade pip
 ```